f00b4r/strapi-plugin-vercel/README.md

 Of course, you can use webhook, but it can trigger a lot of pipelines.
 With this plugin, you will see last vercel's deploments and can easily trigger deploy with button.

+This plugin solves:

+- manual triggering deployment to Vercel
+- list of latest deployments
+- current status of deployment

 ## Documentation

 1. Install plugin.